jacksonbenete/chainmail-houserules/README.md

 Depending on the save (and the situation) the character can receive +1 or -1 by justification on the use of an attribute in a saving throw, if the related attribute is 13+ the roll will be 2d6+1.

 ```
-Optionally, this can be further increased by adding the character HD, so a Level 1 character will mechanically Save 9+ adding related attribute bonus if any, and a Level 2 character will Save 8+, etc.
+Optionally, this can be further increased by adding the character HD.
+A Level 1 character will mechanically Save 10+ in 2d6+1.

-This optional rule doesn't translate well for a game lasting long with high level characters, if the game runs for characters up to level 3 or level 5 it will work just nice, but if the campaign lasts for level 8, 10 or more, this HD bonus should stack at HD 5 for balance.
+This optional rule doesn't translate well for a game high level characters.
+This HD bonus should stack at HD 5 for balance.

-As a Traveller lover, depending on the situation I might ask for a Save of 8+ instead of 10+ if I think they should have a better chance.
+As a Traveller lover, depending on the situation I might ask for a Save of 8+

-I'm also planning to give the characters a Save of 8+ on Level 5 as I'm not using the HD bonus.
-But I'm still not sure.
+instead of 10+ if I think they should have a better chance.
 ```

 ## To Hit and Armour